PSkinnerTech/motion-slack-integration/README.md

    Or deploy via GitHub:
    - Connect your GitHub repo to Railway
    - Railway will auto-deploy on push

+**💡 Pro tip**: Railway's usage-based pricing means you only pay for what you use.
+This lightweight integration costs approximately **20 cents per month** - less than a cup of coffee!

 ### 5. Local Development